Joseph Baena: Early life

-In late 2010, at the age of 13, Baena learned that Arnold Schwarzenegger was his biological father, when the media revealed the fact the day after Schwarzenegger's term as governor concluded.
-In 2011, his birth achieved some notoriety in tabloids when Schwarzenegger admitted conceiving him in an adulterous affair with Baena's mother, who was a former household staffer while he was married to Maria Shriver.
-Despite being Schwarzenegger's son, Baena chose not to use the same last name.
+When Baena was 13, he—and the world—learned that Arnold Schwarzenegger was his biological father, after the media published this news four months after Schwarzenegger's final day as governor of California.
+This achieved some notoriety in the tabloids, especially when Schwarzenegger admitted to fathering him in an extramarital affair with his former housekeeper—while he was still married to Maria Shriver.
+Baena decided to keep his last name instead of taking the last name Schwarzenegger.